SimpleMaxR/SimpleMaxR/README.md

 - 👋 Hi, I’m @SimpleMaxR
-- 👀 I’m interested in ...
+- 👀 I’m interested in sport, travel and Coding of course
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Android development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything
 - 📫 xxx@xxxxxx

 <!---